reactabular/reactabular/docs/resolving.md

 Given sometimes your data might be nested and you might want to resolve a value like `name.first` as the cell value, Reactabular provides a `resolve` helper for that purpose.
-Pass your data through it (`resolve({ columns })(data)`) before handing it to `Table.Provider`.
+Pass your data through it (`resolve.nested({ columns })(data)`) before handing it to `Table.Provider`.

 **Example:**